He climbed to where the mountain met sky-thin air,

 A translucent veil lay between the seen and the unspoken.

-He sought within the Cave of Ever-Entering, the One who “whispers the wind that carves the stone”.
+He sought the Cave of Ever-Entering, for the One who “whispers the wind that carves the stone”.

-In time, the Oracle appeared before him, her presence carrying the weight of the ocean and the lightness of first morning air.
+In time, the Oracle appeared before him, her presence carrying the weight of an ocean and the lightness of first-morning air.

 She reached out, not to touch his skin, but to open the space around him.